-Searching for a karate instructor or karate classes in Highbury ?
+Searching for a karate coach or karate lessons in Highbury ?

 What exactly is Karate?

-Our Karate classes in Highbury are prepared for all kinds of people, usually one of these three: Those that wish to learn a new martial art style or hobby which keeps them healthy Those who are serious about learning Karate & Individuals who wish to develop the capability to protect themselves and increase their self-confidence in day to day life We can work with men, women and children of all ages regardless of their experience or natural ability.
+Our Karate classes in Highbury are prepared for all sorts of people, usually one of these three: Men and women who want to study a new self-defense skill or hobby which hopefully keeps them healthy People who are serious about learning Karate & Individuals who would like to develop the capability to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of ages young and old regardless of their experience or natural ability.

 Karate practice (Highbury ) – Our Karate Classes in Highbury

 Karate practice is usually divided into three primary activities: